xuqianzhi/Shustagram/README.md

 https://shustagram.herokuapp.com/
 You are absolutely welcomed to register your own account and try Shustagram out!
 (For demo purposes, I have simplified the user signup process, so no email verification is needed at all.
 Just give it a fake email and you're good to go!)

+Otherwise, you may login using the guest account:
+Email: guest@gmail.com
+Password: hello123

 # To access Shustagram iOS app
 Requirement: XCode 12
 Shustagram is not yet published in the iOS app store.
 If you have XCode 12, you can simply open Shustagram in the "shustagram-ios" folder and run it in the simulator!